 Foreign students must have lived in Finland for at least two years for some other purpose than studies and be considered a permanent resident in Finland to apply for student financial aid.

 There are scholarships available to study in Finland, which are issued based on individual circumstances.
 These include:

 You may be eligible to apply for some study abroad scholarships in your home country and from international organisations and foundations.
 You should contact the individual organisation to find out more.

 You also need to pay a small fee to your chosen university's student union.
 With this membership fee, you'll get subsidised meals and travel.

-Students attending UK universities can take part in the flagship educational exchange programme Erasmus .
-The scheme offers work placements, study opportunities and language assistantships, which last from three months to one academic year in EU countries.
+Students attending UK universities can take part in the EU's education, training and youth support programme Erasmus+ .
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
+Opportunities last from three months to one academic year in EU countries.

 As an EU citizen, you are permitted to live in any EU country while studying as long as you: